 Lane Wakefield

-PhD, Clinical Assistant Professor; Director of the Center for Sales Strategy in Sports and Entertainment
+• PhD, Clinical Associate Professor; Director of the Center for Sales Strategy in Sports and Entertainment

 Professional Summary

-Lane Wakefield is the director of the Center for Sales Strategy in Sports and Entertainment (S3E) and clinical assistant professor of Marketing at the Hankamer School of Business.
+Lane Wakefield is the director of the Center for Sales Strategy in Sports and Entertainment (S3E) and clinical associate professor of Marketing at the Hankamer School of Business.
 Wakefield holds a PhD from Texas A&M University.

 Wakefield is an expert on partnerships and ephemeral media.
 His work is published in leading journals, such as the Journal of Advertising and Journal of Interactive Marketing.
 He also helps brands and properties evaluate partnerships with Wakefield, a consulting agency specializing in sports partnerships.
 He also advocates and evaluates partnerships in mental health.